 Wednesdays and Saturdays are racing days.
 Wednesdays we fleet race within the team –with awards for the top finishers.
 Saturdays feature home or away regattas.
 Dublin School is a NESSA member and frequent competitor at autumn SailMaine high school regattas in Portland, Maine.
 The sailing team customarily competes at the JV level.
 Dublin also competes in regattas – both at home and away - with other individual school sailing teams.

-The sailing team uses two boat types, including eight Club-420s, which are our primary training and racing fleet.
-Dublin also has a 16-foot O'Day DaySailer, which can accommodate 5 students and a coach, and is mostly used in novice instruction and confidence building as the sailors work their way up to the more demanding C420s.
-The two boat types are similarly rigged with many identically-named parts, facilitating a students' transition from one to another.
-Working closely with the coaching staff, all team members are given valuable experience handling these boats, while also gaining a better understanding of what it takes to work with others on a team.
+Dublin uses two boat types.
+Nine two-person Club-420s constitute our primary training and racing fleet.
+A 16-foot O'Day DaySailer, which can accommodate 4 sailors, is well-suited for novice instruction and confidence building as students work their way into the more demanding C420s.
+Both boat-types are similarly rigged with many identically-named parts, facilitating a students' transition from one to another.

 Loring grew up sailing on Dublin Lake before moving to New England coastal keelboat racing in high school.
 In addition to holding USSAILING small-boat coaching certification, he also brings his former experience as a youth minister in inner-city Boston to his coaching.
 He takes great joy working simultaneously with brand-new and experienced sailors, focusing on the recognition and development of individual performance, growth, and the ability to work closely with the other person in a boat to succeed.
 Loring and his family live in Dublin